ybriffa/docs/pages/cloud/public-cloud/create_instance_in_control_panel/guide.en-asia.md

 title: 'Create an instance in your OVH customer account'
 slug: create_an_instance_in_your_ovh_customer_account
 excerpt: 'This guide will show you how to create an instance in your Public Cloud account.'
+legacy_guide_number: g1775
-section: 'Getting started'
+section: Quick start
 ---

-**Last updated 25th October 2018**
+**Last updated 21st September 2018**

 ## Objective

-The [Public Cloud](https://www.ovh.com/asia/public-cloud/instances/){.external} lets you create instances (i.e. virtual servers) quickly and easily, in just a few clicks.
+The [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/){.external} lets you create instances (i.e. virtual servers) quickly and easily, in just a few clicks.

 **This guide will show you how to create an instance in your Public Cloud account.**

 ## Requirements

-* access to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external}
+* access to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}
-* a [Public Cloud](https://www.ovh.com/asia/public-cloud/instances/){.external} project created in your OVH account
+* a [Public Cloud](https://www.ovh.co.uk/public-cloud/instances/){.external} project created in your OVH account
 * an SSH key created in your OVH customer account

 ## Intructions

 > [!primary]
 >
-> The rest of this guide assumes that you have set the view of your cloud project to `Infrastructure`{.action}.
+The rest of this guide assumes that you have set the view of your cloud project to `Infrastructure`{.action}.
 You can change the view with the toggle switch on the right-hand side of the page, as shown below:
 >

 ![view](images/pci-instance-view-01.png){.thumbnail}

 ### Add an instance

-First, log in to the [OVH Control Panel](https://ca.ovh.com/auth/?action=gotomanager){.external} and click on the `Cloud`{.action} menu.
+First, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and click on the `Cloud`{.action} menu.

 ![cloud menu](images/pci-instance-cloud-01.png){.thumbnail}